firamath/firamath/README.md

   Both distributions have GUI interfaces, you may enjoy them as well.

-- **[NOT RECOMMENDED]** Download `firamath.tds.zip` from [CTAN](https://ctan.org/pkg/firamath) or [GitHub release](https://github.com/firamath/firamath/releases), extract it in the root of one of your TDS trees, then run `mktexlsr` and `fc-cache` to update the filename database and font cache.
+- **[NOT RECOMMENDED]** Download `firamath.tds.zip` from [CTAN](https://ctan.org/pkg/firamath) or [GitHub release page](https://github.com/firamath/firamath/releases), extract it in the root of one of your TDS trees, then run `mktexlsr` and `fc-cache` to update the filename database and font cache.

 ## Usage

-Fira Math can be used in LaTeX or Microsoft Word after installed on your OS.
+Fira Math can be used in LaTeX, ConTeXt and Microsoft Word after installed on your OS (or the TeX distribution).

 ### LaTeX